n8ta/bare-rb/README.md

 WARNING: Schema files don't yet support references eg. supply an existing type as a struct value in another type.

-WARNING: Schema files don't yet support optional types
+WARNING: Schema files don't yet all aggregate types.

-This will be added soon.
+These will be added soon!

 ```
 # ./test3.schema